webOS-TV-app-samples/BLEGATT/README.md

 ## Implementation Guide

 If you want to see implementation guide using BLE GATT Service API, please refer to this url. <br />
-The implementation guide is explained based on JavaScript. <br/>
 https://webostv.developer.lge.com/develop/guides/ble-gatt